neurosnap/erock.io/content/blog/redux-saga-style-guide.md/index.md

 reducers.
 Reducers should own the actions (via `createSlice`) and only under rare exceptions should a reducer listen to outside actions.

-Employing this method `redux` becomes a very thin layer of setters to hold data and tell `react` when state has changed.
+Employing this method, `redux` becomes a very thin layer of setters to hold data and tell `react` when state has changed.
 To me, the real value of redux is:

 - One structured way to update state
 - A single source of truth that our UI _reacts_ to
 - With `react-redux` synchronizing UI with state is handled automatically
 - Reducers are pure functions that are easy to test

-I'll agree that putting more logic into reducers makes it easier to test, but I'll also argue that it makes it more difficult to maintain and understand.

 ### Avoid dispatching many actions sequentially